With dropping temperatures it’s time to start planning your winter adventures and looking out for the best ski packages from Tokyo.

 Yuzawa can easily be reached in 80 minutes via the Jōetsu Shinkansen from Tokyo.
 Another option is to drive, which takes about 3 hours.

 These all-inclusive packages are the classic heavy hitters that do include (almost) everything in one handy package.
-Both of the following packages are multi-night trips with fantastic inclusion — but that comes at a cost.
-Also, keep in mind that both have fairly limited availability for this season so get in quick.
+The following packages are multi-night trips with fantastic inclusions — but that comes at a cost.

 Nagano Ski BuffetDecember 19 – January 15